seezee/WP-FOFT-Loader/readme.txt

 *[WPCS]: Wordpress Code Sniffer
 *[CSS]: Cascading Style Sheets

-## Description
+== Description ==

 This plugin implements and automates [Zach Leatherman’s Critical FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).

-## Acknowledgement
+== Acknowledgement ==

-This plugin is based on [KnowTheCode’s Starter Plugin](https://github.com/KnowTheCode/starter-plugin), a WordPress plugin boilerplate that emphasizes code quality.
+This plugin is based on [Hugh Lashbrooke’s Starter Plugin](https://github.com/hlashbrooke/WordPress-Plugin-Template), a robust and GPL-licensed code template for creating a standards-compliant WordPress plugin.

-The boilerplate provides you with a solid foundation to rapidly start your custom plugin development project.
-It’s fully compliant with PHPCS and WPCS coding standards.
-It’s modular in design.
-Emphasis is given to SOLID principles.
-Validators are built right into the plugin, pre-configured and pre-wired for you to use.

-## Installation
+== Installation ==

 ### USING THE WORDPRESS DASHBOARD
 1. Navigate to the “Add New” in the plugins dashboard
-2. Search for “WP FOFT Loader”
-2. Search for “WP FOFT Loader”
 2. Search for “WP FOFT Loader”
 3. Click “Install Now”
 4. Activate the plugin on the Plugin dashboard